osg-htc/operations/docs/install-osg-client.md

 ## Minimum Version

 Starting on 11 February 2014, all OSG-issued Digicert certificates (host, service, and personal) use the SHA-2 algorithm.
+Some software in the Worker Node Client notably
+<pre><span style="color: #F60;">
+dCache SRM client
+</span></pre>
-Some software in the Worker Node Client - notably <pre><span style="color: #F60;">dCache SRM client</span><pre> - must be on a recent version to support SHA-2 certificates.
+must be on a recent version to support SHA-2 certificates.

 #ClientContents